-Recommendation Status Timeline
+Recommendation and Principal Status Timeline

+Owner (PO)

-10 Recommendation The review team recommends Trinity draw upon its significant experience of recruiting, hosting, and supporting international students over the past decade to formulate a more sustainable strategy for international student recruitment in the post-Covid-19 era.
-That strategy should continue to facilitate and promote diversity and a global orientation across the student body while safeguarding the quality of the experience and the timely and appropriate availability of supports for all students (i) Ongoing engagement with the Trinity Community and inputs into strategic objectives and new strategies to update the Global Strategy to ensure sustainable recruitment, diversity across the student body, and a positive student experience. (ii) We have and are continuing to grow our Trinity Global Experience team with the appointment of an Immigration Officer and the development of two new roles: University of Sanctuary support role and an Engagement and Accommodation Support officer.
+10 The review team recommends Trinity draw upon its significant experience of recruiting, hosting, and supporting international students over the past decade to formulate a more sustainable strategy for international student recruitment in the post-Covid-19 era.
+That strategy should continue to facilitate and promote diversity and a global orientation across the student body while safeguarding the quality of the experience and the timely and appropriate availability of supports for all students.
+PO: VP Global Engagement (i) Ongoing engagement with the Trinity Community and inputs into strategic objectives and new strategies to update the Global Strategy to ensure sustainable recruitment, diversity across the student body, and a positive student experience.
+In AY2022-23, the Trinity Global team met with all 24 Schools to sense check their plans for recruitment and partnerships and their feedback on any specific issues arising for international students.
+Actions arising from these meetings inform ongoing activities and into AY2023-24 (ii) We have and are continuing to grow our Trinity Global Experience team with the appointment of an Immigration Officer and the development of two new roles: University of Sanctuary support role and an Engagement and Accommodation Support officer.
 In addition, a Research Assistant has been appointed to investigate the usage of and need for College Health and Student Counselling Service by international students to develop evidence-informed services.
-We are building an online Social Community platform where incoming students can connect with each other and become aware of our range of student supports prior to arrival in Trinity and post-registration.
-Timeline (i) December 2022 and ongoing to 2025 (ii) January - September 2023
+We are building an online Social Community platform where incoming students can connect with each other and become aware of our range of student supports prior to arrival in Trinity and post-registration. (i) ongoing to 2025

-poor rogicalism.
+In the AY2022-23 reporting period: